cmltaWt0/oldmailer/README.md

 This application intended for a rare tasks - removing unused mail records according to keys.txt file (format: name or name@mail.com in separate line).

-At first removed unnecessary lines from passwd file and then from shadow file.
+*At first created new passwd and shadow files without  unnecessary lines.

-Then removed user files (pop file format) from /var/spool/mail directory (by default) according to passwd.log.
+*Then removed user files (pop file format) from /var/spool/mail directory (by default) according to passwd.log.